| |

 Fact: You will only get your paperwork more organized by taking the time to organize it!

-Take a moment to think about Retrieval.
-Consider the paper that comes into your Home Office and how often you need to refer to or retrieve any of it.
+The first thing to do is to take a moment and think about retrieval.
+Consider the paper that comes into your home office and how often you need to retrieve or refer to it.
 We are just "considering" at this point.

-And the point is...you really only retrieve about 20%!
-So why spend your valuable time stacking, handling, sorting or filing 100%?
+And the point is... you really only retrieve about 20%!
+So why spend your valuable time stacking, handling, sorting or filing 100% of your papers?
 If you spend one hour every month filing everything, then you may be wasting 48 minutes every month!
-And that's just on paper...just think of the time-saving possibilities!
+And that's just on paper... just think of the time-saving possibilities!

 Pre-Sort Home Office Paperwork